-Starting or Stopping a Service
+Starting or stopping a service

 Select a service from the table.
-The Active column shows whether it is currently running (Active) or not (Inactive).
-Toggle its status by choosing Start/Stop.
+The State column shows whether it is currently running (Active) or not (Inactive).
+Toggle its status by choosing Start or Stop.

 Starting or stopping a service changes its status for the currently running session.
 To change its status throughout a reboot, you need to enable or disable it.